yeabat8tcap/ai-dependency-manager/docs/future-enhancements/gui-dashboard-architecture.md

 # GUI Dashboard Architecture

-This document outlines the architecture for a comprehensive web-based GUI dashboard for the AI Dependency Manager, providing visual interfaces for monitoring, management, and analytics.
+This document outlines the architecture for a comprehensive web-based GUI dashboard for the Superintelligence Dependency Manager, providing visual interfaces for monitoring, management, and analytics.

 ## Table of Contents